 ABOUT FILMMAKER(S)

-Scott Faris has roots in film, education, and advertising.
-He graduated with a BFA from NYU’s Tisch School of the Arts.
+Scott Faris is a Los Angeles-based filmmaker and co-founder of Universe Creative, a documentary production company.
+Scott’s roots lie in storytelling, education, and advertising.
+He grew up in West Virginia and graduated from NYU’s Tisch School of the Arts.
 After teaching 5th grade on the Rosebud Indian Reservation in South Dakota, he joined Teach For America’s award-winning marketing team as a video producer.
-He continued to pursue the intersection of education and video storytelling at Redbird, a marketing firm in Los Angeles.
-Scott co-founded Universe Creative, a production company focused on social impact.
-Scott’s work has been recognized by the Webbys, EPPY, CMA, and film festivals across the country.
+He has continued to explore the intersection of social impact and video storytelling through his work at Universe Creative, where he and co-founder Meg Griffiths craft short docs that have been honored with Webbys, Vimeo Staff Picks, Short of the Week features, and film festival screenings across the country.

 RELATED LINKS